vashshawn/Pingvin-master/doc/getting-started.md

 ### RPC credentials

 Authentication is required to interact with the RPC interface.
-When no credentials are provided, Dogecoin uses a [random cookie](https://bitcoin.org/en/release/v0.12.0#rpc-random-cookie-rpc-authentication) that gets generated when the software is launched.
+When no credentials are provided, Pingvincoin uses a [random cookie](https://bitcoin.org/en/release/v0.12.0#rpc-random-cookie-rpc-authentication) that gets generated when the software is launched.
 It's possible to define your own credentials using `rpcuser` and `rpcpassword` parameters.

 ### Ports